 Matt Fisher: After Boro’

-When Wayne Turner was dismissed, Matt was already clearly unsettled by the time Wayne Turner left and a move had been on the cards for some time.
-The move looked like coming on 22 January, just six days before Stevenage’s new boss was appointed.
-This deal with Worksop Town fell through and Matt was at the Boro to welcome the new gaffer.
+Fisher was already clearly unsettled by the time Wayne Turner left and a move had been on the cards for some time.
+The move looked like coming on 22 January, just six days before Graham Westley came in.
+But the deal with Worksop Town fell through and Matt was at the Boro’ to welcome the new gaffer.

-As Matt had already been placed on the transfer list, and with two new midfielders coming in from Farnborough, his days looked numbered, and sure enough in February 2002 he agreed terms with high flying Dr Martens leaders Tamworth.
-The Lambs had actually beaten Stevenage just eight days earlier in an embarrassing 3-0 defeat, which saw Boro’s FA Trophy hopes crushed and gave Westley the clearest indication of the task at hand.
+Already on the transfer list and with two new midfielders coming in from Farnborough, Fisher’s days looked numbered.
+Sure enough in February 2002, he agreed terms with high-flying Dr Martens leaders Tamworth.
+The Lambs actually beat us just eight days earlier in an embarrassing 3-0 defeat, which saw Boro’s FA Trophy hopes crushed and gave Westley the clearest indication of the task at hand.